Thirumathi Oru Vegumathi: Plot

 Karpagam uses Balaraman's fifteen thousand rupees from the rent money given by Uma, to buy a plot of land duped and sold to her by Sathyamoorthy.
 Karpagam keeps asking for more money to build a house, to buy dresses and other lavish things, and a helpless and frustrated Balaraman finally decides to ask Sathyamoorthy for help.
 Sathyamoorthy gives him some bribe money that were collected on that day.
 Uma learns of this bribe money, and decides to confront Balaraman when he returns home.
 But Karpagam asks Uma and Namachivayam to leave the house, as the house is already registered on Balaraman and Krishnan's name.
 Uma and Namachivayam leave the house immediately with a broken heart.
 Rajeswari also leaves the house, after being disgusted with her daughter's behaviour.
 Krishnan and Nandhini, unaware of what has been happening, are out to buy a car, and surprise their whole family that day.
 On the same day, anti-corruption officers go to Balaraman's house to arrest him for possession of bribe money.
 He escapes, and while running, hides in Krishnan's new car's trunk, without knowing the car belongs to Krishnan.
 While Krishnan is driving home, he sees Uma and Namachivayam on the road.
 Uma suffers a heart attack owing to all the problems in her family, and dies on the road.
 Krishnan and Namachivayam take her body home.
-Balaraman gets out of the car's trunk, and realizes he is outside his own house.
+Balaraman gets out of the car's trunk, and realises he is outside his own house.
 When he enters the house and sees his sister dead, he starts crying.
 But the anti-corruption officers waiting there, arrest him.
-Karpagam realizes her mistake, and decides to lock herself in her room as a punishment, for as long as Balaraman is imprisoned.
+Karpagam realises her mistake, and decides to lock herself in her room as a punishment, for as long as Balaraman is imprisoned.
 The movie ends with Balaraman and Sathyamoorthy imprisoned.